orbeon/orbeon-forms-doc/form-builder/mcp.md

 ### Skill

 Optionally, you can provide your AI agent with a skill file.
 The latest version of the skill file can be found [in the Orbeon Forms GitHub repository here](https://github.com/orbeon/orbeon-forms/blob/master/.agents/skills/orbeon/SKILL.md).
-You place such as file in the appropriate location for your AI agent, for example:
+You place such a file in the appropriate location for your AI agent, for example:

 ```
 .agents/skills/orbeon/SKILL.md